Skip to main content

 Type: { height: number; width: number; x: number; y: number; }

-These values change smoothly over time and should be used for rendering logic.
+These values are smoothed over time using interpolation and are intended for rendering and animation logic.

 const cursor = new Cursor();